 Every Kentucky bankruptcy lawyer has an intake to complete.
 However, our office has a convenient online intake where you access it from your home or work computer.
 We have helped soldiers in Korea and Iraq file remotely using our intake and methods.
 Your intake is where you list your assets, debts, income, and expenses.

 Doing the intake at home lets you take your time to look up information like the addresses for the debts and fill up bankruptcy forms.
-Moreover, you can do it at 1 am because you don’t have to go to a law office to complete it.
+Moreover, you can do it at 1 am in your bathrobe because you don’t have to go to a law office to complete it.
 I think online completion of the intake is far better because you get to do it in the comfort of your own home, and the accuracy ends up being better than if it is done in the office.

 Please make an appointment (with my Assistant at 502-625-0903) to come in and file.
 To prepare the petition we must have your income information.
 We must have the counseling certificate to file the petition but we don’t need the counseling certificate to prepare the petition.